 What is Queen Elizabeth's net worth?
 She is famously frugal, keeping warm with a £30 heater and using the same £7.99 brand of nail varnish for 30 years.
 As Sir Evelyn de Rothschild, who was an advisor to the Queen, once said, “No one is tighter at spending than the Queen.
 She grew up during the war.
 Very disciplined.”

-Earlier this May, it was also revealed that she has one major indulgence as royal finance expert David McClure said, “The Queen is famously frugal but her one extravagance is horses.”
+In May, it was revealed that she has one major indulgence as royal finance expert David McClure said, “The Queen is famously frugal but her one extravagance is horses.”

 He added, “This is quite an expensive hobby, at one stage she had about a strong of about 20 thoroughbred horses, she had three studs, she had stables...It was estimated, that I think in around about 2000, it was costing about £600,000 a year just to run that.”